Production is the effective management of resources in producing goods and services.

 - Unnecessary inventory-too much inventory takes up valuable space and incurs cost

-- Motion-unnecessary moving about my employees and operation of machinery is a waste of time and cost respectively.
+- Motion-unnecessary moving about of employees and operation of machinery is a waste of time and cost respectively.

 - Over-processing-using complex machinery and equipment to perform simple tasks may be unnecessary and is a waste of time, effort and money